Applying Benzotriazole (BTA) To Bronze

 - Clean, potable water

 3.01 ERECTION, INSTALLATION, APPLICATION

-A. Wash the bronze surface to remove loose dirt and allow to
+- Wash the bronze surface to remove loose dirt and allow to dry.

-D. Brush the solution onto the bronze and allow to dry for
+- Brush the solution onto the bronze and allow to dry for one hour.

-G. Allow the surface to dry for 48 hours before any
+- Allow the surface to dry for 48 hours before any additional treatments.

 END OF SECTION